Doors will

 LE GROUPE OUEST and the EUROPEAN WRITERSCLUB.

-artist, whose research focuses on questions of moving image,
+and artist, whose research focuses on questions of moving

-on creative research at the University of Westminster, she is
+She lectures on creative research at the University of Westminster,

-editor of the anthology Women Artists, Feminism and the Moving
+she is editor of the anthology Women Artists, Feminism and

-Image, and the co-editor of the Moving Image Review and Art
+the Moving Image, and the co-editor of the Moving Image

-Journal (MIRAJ).
-As an artist, her ongoing sound work AFeminist
+Review and Art Journal (MIRAJ).
+As an artist, her ongoing

-Chorus has been heard at the Glasgow International Festival,
+sound work AFeminist Chorus has been heard at the Glasgow

-the Wysing Arts Centre, Grand Union galleries, Birmingham and
+International Festival, the Wysing Arts Centre, Grand Union

 Neville Gabie in conversation with Mark Dunhill